markus-brln/ComputerGraphicsCompetition2021/README.md

 allowing the camera to move, displaying raytraced images to a window and building scenes such as a "simulation" of the solar system.

-You can find a more detailed description of the process under documentationProject/doc.txt.
+You can find a more detailed description of the process in documentationProject/doc.txt.

 Videos of different stages of the project can be found in this playlist: